jonas-gstoettenmayr/cafe_upscaling_models/README.md

 Our customers (cafés and coffee and spice manufactuers) use this data to decide what to stock and which drinks become popular which time of the year and which drinks are rising in popularity and as such how they shoul modify their menus.

+## Structure

+This Repo is split into multiple Parts:

+- The code for predicting future data is inside the scripts folder
+- The code for developing the methods and models used in scripts is inside their respective folders
+  - "data_ingestion_preprocessing" contains the notebooks used for processing the data
+  - "models_forecast_eval" contains the notebooks for exploring, choosing and tuning our Model
+  - "visualisations" contains a notebook for different Visualisations

 ## The Team

 Data Processing and Feature engineering: Maria Helmetsberger (<s2410929013@fhooe.at>)\